 The Company evaluates impairment losses for potential reversals when events or circumstances warrant such consideration.
-Goodwill impairments are not subsequently reversed.

 Accounts payable and accrued liabilities

 These amounts represent liabilities for goods and services provided to the Company before the end of the financial year, which are unpaid.
 Accounts payable and accrued liabilities are presented as current liabilities unless payment is not due within 12 months after the reporting period.